tony-oliver/mdview/README.md

 $ make all
 ```

-will create the executable `build/src/mdview`.
+which will create the executable `build/app/mdview`.

 ---